 One of my sweetest memories with my younger brother—this golden boy—was the summer we moved to Arlington, Texas.
 Dad had been hired as the Innkeeper at a new Holiday Inn built a minute from Six Flags.
 (Holiday Inns were the new up and coming family travel motel back then.)
 In the mid-sixties, the only thing between that new Holiday Inn and Six Flags were vast open spaces.
 That didn’t last long.

 I was 12, Mark was 7.
 I knew no one, and school wasn’t starting for another month.
 The Batman show was huge.
-Each morning I wrote out my own Batman storyline, and Mark and I practiced all afternoon.
+Each morning I wrote out my own Batman storyline, and Mark and I practiced it all afternoon.
 The minute Dad got home we’d perform our show.
 In what seemed like a sprawling Texas ranch, I stood at my Baby Grand hauled from Arkansas, pecking out the Batman theme.

 With that cue, Mark burst out of a leftover moving box with a towel for a cape.
 I’d transform into Cat Woman.
 We threw up poster board signs in Roy Lichtenstein style with “WHAM!”
 “BAM!”
 POW!”
 “ZAP!”